 Interior Technology Features

-Handling has always been a defining characteristic of the GT lineup.
-The next-generation model is expected to feature adaptive suspension technology that adjusts ride stiffness depending on driving mode.
+Handling has always been a defining characteristic of the Ford GT.
+The 2026 model is expected to feature adaptive suspension that adjusts ride height and stiffness depending on driving mode.

-Large carbon-ceramic Brembo brakes and high-performance tires are expected to deliver strong stopping power and durability during demanding track sessions.
+Large carbon-ceramic Brembo brakes paired with high-performance tires should provide strong stopping power and durability under intense track conditions.

-Like previous GT models, the 2026 version is expected to remain a limited-production supercar built in small numbers.
-This exclusivity is part of what makes the GT such a desirable vehicle among collectors and enthusiasts.
+Like previous generations, the 2026 Ford GT is expected to be produced in very limited numbers.
+This exclusivity is part of what makes the GT such a desirable vehicle among collectors and performance enthusiasts.

-Production is likely to take place in the United States, reinforcing the car’s identity as an American performance icon capable of competing with exotic brands from Europe.
+Production will likely remain in the United States, reinforcing the car’s identity as a uniquely American supercar capable of competing with the world’s most advanced exotic vehicles.